Decrease the number of repeated hardship fund applications

 - Engage higher numbers of widening participation students

-York St John University modified terms and conditions of their hardship fund awards to include the compulsory completion of 2 Blackbullion modules.
+York St John University modified the terms and conditions of their hardship fund awards to include the compulsory completion of 2 Blackbullion modules.
 The terms state the student will receive 50% of funds upon the application, while the other 50% will be released once the learning is completed.
-This led to increased financial awareness amongst the student group awarded with funds, in turn making it less likely to get to this critical point in the future.
-Consequently, resulting in decreased number of repeat hardship fund applicants.

 Solutions in use

-York St John’s collaborative efforts has resulted in an almost 25% drop in hardship fund applications.
+York St John’s collaborative efforts have resulted in an almost 25% drop in hardship fund applications.

 Funds paid out